le-dawg/msc_thesis_markdown/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.58490.svg)](http://dx.doi.org/10.5281/zenodo.58490)

 This repository provides a framework for writing a PhD thesis in Markdown.
-I used the template for my PhD submission to University College London (UCL), but it should be straightforward to adapt suit other universities too.
+I built a template for my M.Sc submission to Technical University Hamburg (UCL), but it should be straightforward to adapt suit other universities too.

 ## Citing the template

-If you have used this template in your work, please cite the following publication:
+If you have used this template in your work, please cite the following root publication:

 > Tom Pollard et al. (2016).
 Template for writing a PhD thesis in Markdown.
 Zenodo. http://dx.doi.org/10.5281/zenodo.58490